collinsbett24/jumia-task/README.md

 - MatTableExport to CSV file
 - RxJs library using Observables to fetch API data
 - Ngx-Loading
+- Randomuser.me
-- randomuser.me
+- Web service worker/PWA

 # Behaviour Driven Development
-- Its a simple application that displays data on the first page, on scroll it loads more data using the infinite scrolling idea.
+It is a simple application that displays data on the first page, on scroll it loads more    data using the infinite scrolling concept.

 # Set up and Installations
 Follow the following installation to setup the application
 1. On local Machine
+    - install nodejs && npm
+        -> sudo apt install nodejs

+    - install Angular CLI
+        -> npm install -g @angular/cli

     - run git clone "https://github.com/collinsbett24/jumia-task.git"

     - inside your new applications directory
-        ->run npm install npm
+        ->run npm install
     ## run on localhost
     - run ng serve --open

 2. On EC2 container
     - git clone on ubuntu serve or linux server